kaiferrall/linear-algebra-CLI/README.md

 # Use
 - Run main.py and enter in operation with correct syntax, then hit enter.
-- For help with syntax run main.py with -help flag.
+- For help with syntax run main.py with -help flag. (e.g det(1 2, 3 4):)